Florida fire started by book burning destroys at least 10 homes

 (CNN)At least 10 homes in Nassau County, Florida, were destroyed in a wildfire caused by a man who was burning books Wednesday.

-There have been no reports of injuries in what's being called the Garfield Road Fire, according to the Florida Forest Service.
+Only a few minor injuries to emergency personnel have been reported in what's being called the Garfield Road Fire, according to the Florida Forest Service.
 But it has burned an estimated 350 to 400 acres near Bryceville, about 20 miles west of Jacksonville.

-Officials say the wildfire was 50% contained and no longer spreading as of Wednesday night.
+Officials said in a news conference Thursday morning the wildfire was 65% contained and no longer spreading.

+Firefighters will continue to work in the area but a full containment of the fire is not expected on Thursday.

+Authorities will be watching strong winds predicted for the afternoon to see how they may affect the fire, Billy Estep, director of Emergency Management in Nassau County, told reporters at the news conference.

-The fire started earlier that afternoon when a man was burning paperback books, said Annaleasa Winter of the Florida Forest Service, in a briefing Wednesday night.
+The fire started Wednesday afternoon when a man was burning paperback books, said Annaleasa Winter of the Florida Forest Service, in a briefing Wednesday night.

 "It was an illegal burn," she said, adding that it's against the law to burn household garbage in Florida.